 Was your loved one mistreated while residing at Emerald South Nursing and Rehabilitation Center?
 Contact the New York nursing home abuse lawyers at Nursing Home Law Center at (800) 926-7565 for immediate legal intervention.
 We represent Erie County victims of abuse and neglect in all areas, including Buffalo.

-Our law firm provides every potential client an initial free case consultation.
+Our network of attorneys provides every potential client an initial free case consultation.
 Also, we offer a 100% “No Win/No-Fee” Guarantee, meaning you do not owe us any money until we have received monetary recovery on your behalf.
 All information you share with our law offices will remain confidential.